tracee/tracee/api/README.md

 The key shares a namespace with all MDC entries, so make sure it is unique in your business code and does not conflict with other frameworks MDC entries.
 It might help to choose a common prefix for your applications context parameters.

-The following example uses a `TraceeBackend` to
+The following example shows an EJB that uses a `TraceeBackend` to attach the context information of an _orderNumber_ to the current system interaction.

 ```java
 @Stateless